danaimone/danaimone/README.md

 ### Hi there 👋
-- 🔭 Currently working at Atlassian on Jira Align as a full-stack software engineer!
+- 🔭 Currently working at Vannevar Labs on Agentic AI as a full-stack software engineer!
 - 🌱 I'm currently taking Joy of React and piano lessons!
 - 📫 How to reach me: LinkedIn, or github@danaimone.com
 - 😄 Pronouns: he/him/his